JohnD-EE/real-conversations/README.md

 * What is the one time when your 9 to 5 job felt most real to you and your values?
 * What is the most important thing you've learnt in life?
 * What or who inspires you the most?
+* If you were given a £100 Million, how would you spend it?
 * If people could do more to accomodate you and your quirks, what would they do?
 * If you could re-live one day in your life, what day would you chose?
 * Do you feel that you may have aready had the best day of your life?